remotedevelopment-info/apios/docs/schema/README.md

   - metadata TEXT
   - project_id INTEGER (nullable) (ACTION-011)

+## Backend switching

+By default, ApiOS uses SQLite at `/data/apios.db`.
+You can switch the DB backend via env `DB_BACKEND` (sqlite|postgres).
+Postgres is currently a stub and not yet implemented.

+## Migrations

+A table `migrations(version TEXT PRIMARY KEY)` records applied versions.
+Steps backfill versions `001`–`015`; new actions append their versions so `/ready` can assert readiness.

+## Backup policy

+Create snapshots of `/data/apios.db` and associated WAL/SHM files before upgrades.
+See step `a027.bash` for a local snapshot script.

 Notes:
 - Foreign keys are enforced per-connection via `PRAGMA foreign_keys=ON;` in code.
 - WAL mode and `synchronous=NORMAL` configured for better read concurrency.